-Border Patrol Shooting Death of Immigrant Woman Raises Tensions In South Texas
+Border Patrol Shooting Death Of Immigrant Woman Raises Tensions In South Texas

 The shooting death of an undocumented woman at the hands of a U.S. Border Patrol agent in Rio Bravo, Texas, near Laredo, Wednesday is ratcheting up tensions along the U.S.-Mexico border.